iStreamPlanet/github-actions/build-workspace-matrix/README.md

         uses: iStreamPlanet/github-actions/build-workspace-matrix@main
         with:
           github-token: ${{secrets.GITHUB_TOKEN}}
-          # Only matching workspaces that contain changes will be returned (except for /example, which is excluded)
           workspaces: |
+            # Only matching workspaces that contain changes will be returned
             terraform/clusters/*/
+            # except for /example, which is excluded
             !terraform/clusters/example/
+            # additionally, if any *.tf file under shared_modules/foo or shared_modules/bar (recursively)
-          # Unless something in global dependencies changes, in which case all workspaces are returned
+            # is changed, all workspaces matching product-a-* will be returned
+            terraform/clusters/product-a-*/ : shared_modules/foo/*.tf
+            terraform/clusters/product-a-*/ : shared_modules/bar/**/*.tf
           global_dependencies: |
+            # If something in global dependencies changes then all matched workspaces are returned
             terraform/modules/**/*.tf
-          # Or if something in specific workspace dependencies changes, in which case those dependent workspaces get returned
-          workspace_dependencies: |
-            terraform/clusters/product-a-*/ : shared_modules/foo/*.tf
-            terraform/clusters/product-a-*/ : shared_modules/bar/**/*.tf

   build:
     needs: [determine-matrix]